Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 - Writing: OpenLearn, the Open University’s free learning arm, can help you brush up on your writing skills.

-All of these are examples of skills that have the dual merits of being in-demand and easy to learn from home, and updating your CV with any newly-acquired expertise shows both your commitment to independent learning, and initiative in terms of using furlough leave or free time productively.
+All of these are examples of skills that have the dual merits of being in-demand and easy to learn from home, and updating your CV/Resume with any newly acquired expertise shows both your commitment to independent learning and initiative in terms of using furlough leave or free time productively.

 3. Consider your recruiter your lifelong career partner and career consultant

-When it comes to road-mapping your future career and brushing up your CV, working with your consultant will be vital.
-As experts on the world of work, they are best placed to advise you on the skills you should try to capitalise on, which skills are most in-demand and which are most likely to be emerging amidst the current challenges.
+When it comes to road-mapping your future career and brushing up your CV/Resume, working with your consultant will be vital.
+As experts on the world of work, they are best placed to advise you on the skills you should try to capitalize on, which skills are most in-demand and which are most likely to be emerging amidst the current challenges.

-A recruiter will also be able to provide you with valuable interview coaching and advice about how to frame your experience against the current job landscape on your CV.
-Do remember that exclusivity with a particular recruiter is crucial, as it will allow you to build a relationship with them, leaving them best placed to secure the right opportunity for you.
+A recruiter will also be able to provide you with valuable interview coaching and advice about how to frame your experience against the current job landscape on your CV/Resume.
+Do remember that exclusivity with a particular recruiter is crucial, as it will allow you to build a relationship with them, leaving them best placed to secure the right opportunity for you..

 4. Be open to trying something new…

-The long-term reality of the Covid-19 crisis may mean that we see surges in demand, industry shifts and emerging trends that have a sustained impact on not just the job market, but the world at large.
-Demonstrating flexibility and openness to new opportunities on your CV may well pay dividends, and lead you to gain experience in an area that you might not have otherwise, and discover strengths you didn’t realise you had.
+The long-term reality of the COVID-19 crisis may mean that we see surges in demand, industry shifts and emerging trends that have a sustained impact on not just the job market, but the world at large.
+Demonstrating flexibility and openness to new opportunities on your CV/Resume may well pay dividends, and lead you to gain experience in an area that you might not have otherwise, and discover strengths you didn’t realize you had.